Your shopping bag is empty

 The Role of Zinc in Testosterone Production

 Zinc, an essential mineral, is involved in numerous enzymatic reactions and biological processes in the body.
-It is known to play a vital role in testosterone synthesis.
+It plays a vital role in testosterone synthesis.
 Several studies suggest a correlation between zinc deficiency and low testosterone levels.
 However, it is important to note that while zinc is necessary for testosterone production, excessive zinc intake does not necessarily lead to higher testosterone levels.

 Scientific Evidence on Relationship between Zinc and Testosterone